How to Get from Marrakech Airport to City Center in Less Than 30 Minutes?

 However, if you’re carrying a lot of luggage or arriving late at night, it might be better to consider other options.

-If you’re looking for the cheapest way to get to the city center from Marrakech Airport, the public bus (Line 11 and 12) is the answer.
+If you’re looking for the cheapest way to get to the city center from Marrakech Airport, the public bus (Lines 11 and 12) is the answer.

-Though it's the most economical option, it may not be ideal if you’re carrying heavy luggage or seeking a comfortable experience.
+Though it's the most economical option, it may not be ideal if you’re carrying heavy luggage or seeking a comfortable experience, especially if you're heading to a hotel in the Medina or a guesthouse near the train station.

 Price – The Cheapest Option